 Goods sold by duty-free shops that are licensed as export warehouses and that operate within the Customs processing area at international airports are also zero-rated, although GST may be payable to Customs upon entry to New Zealand.

-Goods that you export or are going to export qualify for zero-rating.
-Items valued at less than $1000 that do not need an export entry also qualify as long as you can prove that they are to be or have been exported.
+Goods that you export, or are going to export in your name, qualify for zero-rating.
+Items valued at less than $1,000 that do not need an export entry, also qualify as long as you can prove you have exported them or will do so.
 Exported goods also include stores supplied to aircraft and ships for use outside New Zealand.

 If you have entered goods for export they must be exported within 28 days of the time of supply, unless we have agreed to an extension.